Assistance with child care fees

 When you enrol your child in a Child Care Benefit approved child care service, you will need to provide information to identify your family.
-This lets the child care provider create a formal enrolment with us and get the child care assistance payments on your behalf where you have claimed Child Care Benefit as reduced fees.
+This lets the child care service create a formal enrolment with us and lets them get the child care assistance payments on your behalf where you have claimed Child Care Benefit as reduced fees.
 They can then reduce your child care fees, so you pay less.

 The details you need to provide are your:

-- your Customer Reference Number and date of birth, and
+- Customer Reference Number and date of birth, and

-- the Customer Reference Number and date of birth for your child or children
+- child's Customer Reference Number and date of birth

 You and your child will get a Customer Reference Number as soon as a record is created with us.
 For example, when you lodge a claim for family assistance or if you contact us before you lodge a claim.